CS2613-FA23/explorationactivity2-schotsuwCS1003/Overview.md

 ```
 import pyame
 ```
-- Design the simple game as we want.
+- Design the simple game as desired.

 What are the functionalities of the package/library?
 - Ex.
 Starting by creating a simple show screen with a desired background.
 Make sure that your images file are in the same directory with your code file.
 [3]